-6.3 Replacing Fluorescent or LED Lamps
+6.3 Replacing LED or Fluorescent Lamps

-Inspect the lamps daily to ensure that all lamps are functioning properly and replace poorly lit or flickering lamps to ensure unit performance.
-The frequency of lamp changes will be determined by application.
+Inspect lamps daily to ensure all lamps are functioning properly and replace poorly lit or flickering lamps to ensure unit performance.
+The frequency of changes is determined by application.

 Warning: Burn hazard

 Do not touch the ends of the lamp tubes.
 Fluorescent lamps operate at high temperatures and present a burn hazard.